 6. GOODBYE, MONEY!
 (1)

-Geneva is an expensive city to eat.
+Geneva is quite an expensive city to eat when you compare it to other cities in Europe.
 I didn’t want to believe this before getting there… But, yeah, it is!
 I found out it’s hard to have a meal at restaurants for less than CHF 15 (the currency was close to Euros).
 I did a research about cheap but good places to eat, and even those options were not that cheap.
-A good thing to do if you want to save money is to buy food at the supermarket and make a picnic by the lake – We did it one time -, those meals can save you some Swiss Francs.
+A good thing to do if you want to save money is to buy food at the supermarket and make a picnic by the lake, those meals can save you some Swiss Francs.
 But true be told, even the sandwiches from the supermarket were not as cheap as in some other places in Europe (like Belgium, Italy, Germany, Netherlands, France).

 7. GOODBYE, MONEY!
 (2)

-Geneva is also an expensive city to drink.
+Geneva is not a budget friendly city to drink.
 A glass of wine or a local beer can significantly increase your bill at a restaurant.
 If you want to save some money while drinking, go to the supermarket.
 You can get a bottle of wine and enjoy it during the picnic I mentioned above.
-We tried to order the cheapest glass of wine at the Bains de Pâquis, and we ended up with a shot of wine, seriously (we didn’t know the size of the glass when we ordered).
-So, if you want to enjoy the nightlife in Geneva, prepare your wallet.
+We tried to order the cheapest glass of wine at the Bains de Pâquis, and we ended up with a shot of wine, seriously.
+So, if you want to enjoy the nightlife in Geneva, prepare the wallet.

 8. CHEAP & FREE ATTRACTIONS